David Starr (racing driver)

 David Leon Starr (born October 11, 1967) is an American professional stock car racing driver.
-He last competed part-time in the NASCAR Xfinity Series, driving the Nos.
-53 and 35 Chevrolet Camaro SS for Joey Gase Motorsports with Scott Osteen and competes part-time in the NASCAR Cup Series, driving the No. 66 Ford Mustang Dark Horse for Garage 66.
-He has also previously competed in the NASCAR Craftsman Truck Series, where he is a four-time race winner, as well as what are now the ARCA Menards Series and ARCA Menards Series West.
+He currently competes part-time in the NASCAR O'Reilly Auto Parts Series, driving the No. 53/55 Chevrolet Camaro SS for Joey Gase Motorsports with Scott Osteen, the No. 42 Chevrolet Camaro SS for Young's Motorsports, and the No. 47 Chevrolet Camaro SS for Mike Harmon Racing with Team Stange Racing.
+He has also previously competed in the NASCAR Craftsman Truck Series, where he is a four-time race winner, as well as NASCAR Cup Series, and what are now the ARCA Menards Series and ARCA Menards Series West.

 Racing career

 Early career

 Starr began by being on a neighbor's pit crew at the age of fourteen.
 At the age of sixteen, he started driving in street stock racing, winning the championship at Big H Motor Speedway in his first year racing.
 Over the next seven years, Starr won a total of twenty late model races.
 In 1993, he began driving at the Team Texas driving school and eventually becoming a race instructor.
 During this time, he worked for Donnie Allison as a crew member on his Busch Series team.
 He joined the Texas International Driving Association in 1996 and became the first rookie to win a race.